Wedgewood Pharmacy

 • Corticosteroids should be avoided or used very carefully in young animals both because of immune suppression and the risk of GI ulcers.

 • Corticosteroids have been implicated as a cause of laminitis in horses and ponies.
-Some corticosteroids are thought to be more likely to cause laminitis than others and the dexamethasone drugs have not historically been considered to be in the higher risk category.
+Some corticosteroids are thought to be more likely to cause laminitis than others and the dexamethasone drugs historically have not been considered to be in the higher risk category.
 Pony breeds may be more susceptible to developing laminitis than horses.

 • Although corticosteroids may be used in healthy older horses, they should not be used in horses with pituitary pars intermedia dysfunction.
-These horses may already have high levels of natural corticosteroids and are prone to laminitis and suppressed immune function.
+These horses already may have high levels of natural corticosteroids and are prone to laminitis and suppressed immune- function.

 • Corticosteroids should be avoided during pregnancy and lactation unless the benefits outweigh the risks.
 Large doses in early pregnancy may be teratogenic.
 Corticosteroids can induce labor in cattle and has been used to terminate pregnancy in bitches.